-In 1962, Dr. C. Henry Kempe and his colleagues led the identification and recognition of child abuse with the defining paper, The Battered Child Syndrome.
+In 1962, Dr. C. Henry Kempe and his colleagues were the first to recognize and identify child abuse and neglect in the defining paper, The Battered Child Syndrome.
 This paper was regarded as the single most significant event in creating awareness and exposing the reality of child abuse.
 It gave doctors a way to understand and identify child abuse and neglect, along with information about how to report suspected abuse.
 Dr. Kempe was a tenacious researcher and a relentless advocate, working tirelessly to change policy, laws and perceptions to better protect children.

-A decade after The Battered Child Syndrome paper was published, Dr. Kempe founded The Kempe Center for the Prevention and Treatment of Child Abuse and Neglect, which works to improve the care and well-being of all children by strengthening families, communities, and the systems that serve them.
+A decade after The Battered Child Syndrome paper was published, Dr. Kempe founded The Kempe Center for the Prevention and Treatment of Child Abuse and Neglect.
+Professionals at the Kempe Center work to improve the care and well-being of all children by strengthening families, communities, and the systems that serve them.

-A few years later, in 1976, The Kempe Foundation was formed to increase awareness, engage in advocacy and secure resources for The Kempe Center.
+A few years later, in 1976, The Kempe Foundation was formed to engage community, professionals and business leaders to increase awareness of the issue of child abuse and neglect, advocate for children and secure resources for the ongoing work of the Kempe Center.

 Kempe Foundation Milestones